First Monday Trade Days: Trade days today

-The "unreserved" areas of the market are by far the most interesting and most likely to produce an unexpected treasure.
-It is "first-come-first-served" in these areas and the vendors who arrive early get the choice shady spots.
-Anything and everything can be found and there is a definite garage sale feel but with a general nod toward collectibles.
-The majority of items are old but bargains can be found in current categories such as computer and office supplies, tools, yard art and furniture, and even toys.
-You never know what you'll find in these sections and valuable items can still be found.
-This is becoming a bit harder than it used to be because of the advent of eBay and the general increase in knowledge of collectors and sellers.
+The unreserved areas of the market are particularly intriguing, often yielding unexpected treasures.
+It's a first-come-first-served setup in these sections, with vendors arriving early to secure choice shady spots.
+These areas have a garage sale vibe but with a focus on collectibles.
+While the majority of items are old, there are bargains to be found in current categories like computer and office supplies, tools, yard art, furniture, and toys.
+These sections are a treasure trove of surprises, and valuable items can still be discovered.
+However, finding such gems has become somewhat more challenging due to the rise of online platforms like eBay and the increased knowledge of collectors and sellers.

-Just like the material items for sale, food is also abundant and varied.
-Quality is generally very good but most is on the unhealthy junk food side of the menu.
-This doesn't mean that one can't eat healthy.
-There are options available but everyone tends to go with the "I only come once a year" mentality.
-Canton favorites include cheesecake sundae in a cup, fresh-squeezed lemonade, smoked turkey legs, funnel cakes (pancakey batter drizzled into hot oil through a funnel and covered in powdered sugar), sausage on a stick, corny dogs, kettle corn (mildly sweet popcorn), and wonderful homemade breakfasts.
-You can snack your way through or sit down to a complete meal.
-Prices are higher than typical fast food but not unreasonably so.

 Despite the large size of the facility, people with disabilities will find easy access, and can even rent a scooter to get around the market area with ease.
 Be aware however that extremely hot weather can make a big difference in ability to get around.

 Because of the income the city receives from operating the facility, until 2006 a city property tax was not required from Canton's residents.